venveo/craft-elixir/README.md

 `<script src="{{ craft.elixir.version('js/app.js') }}"></script>`

-if you are especially lazy, you can have the plugin automatically create the entire tag, based on the file extension.
+If you are especially lazy, you can have the plugin automatically create the entire tag, based on the file extension.

 `{{ craft.elixir.withTag('js/app.js') | raw }}`

-this will output the `<script>` or `<link>` tags appropriately.
+This will output the `<script>` or `<link>` tags appropriately.

 ## Credits